JellyRollJunior/chiikawa-news-network/README.md

     -   test UI with long usernames
     -   landscape orientation mobile (message please use portrait / block use in landscape)
         -   when keyboard pops up, does everything go to shit? (probably...)
-    -   PATCH /posts/:postId (IF I WANT TO IMPLEMENT EDITING - LOWPRIO TBH)
     -   refactor returnDataPresets.
 It's ugly and not extendable tbh
+    -   POSTS
+        -   PATCH /posts/:postId (IF I WANT TO IMPLEMENT EDITING - LOWPRIO TBH)
+        -   DELETE /posts/:postId
+    -   schema
+        -   remove authorId from all schema? not needed tbh

 ## DATA